Asian shares slip after Wall Street retreat, bond yields dip

 BANGKOK -- Shares were mostly lower in Asia on Friday after stocks pulled back from their recent record highs on Wall Street as bond yields fell and investors turned cautious.

-Tokyo's Nikkei 225 lost nearly 2%.
-Shares fell in Seoul, Sydney and Shanghai but rose in Hong Kong.
+Benchmarks fell in Tokyo, Seoul, Sydney and Shanghai but rose in Hong Kong.

-U.S. futures declined and the yield on the 10-year Treasury note rose to 1.34%.
+U.S. futures were higher and the yield on the 10-year Treasury note rose to 1.33%.
 On Thursday it fell to 1.30%, its lowest level since February.
 It recently was trading at 1.74%.

 Traders have been shifting money into bonds in recent weeks, pulling down the benchmark yield, which is used to set rates on mortgages and many other kinds of loans.